AnurodhRaina/lung_image_unet/README.md

 # Lung image segmentations using the U-NET model
+#### Objkective : Realizing how adjustment to filters and layers affect the spatial information in model training and output.

 <UL>
  	<LI>The dataset was sourced from kaggle repository and is available at :
  https://www.kaggle.com/datasets/nikhilpandey360/chest-xray-masks-and-labels/data </LI>